Winners and Losers of Week 14 in College Football

 It's also important to note (and many voters saw) that the yardage for Tagovailoa was inflated by a short pass that freshman Jaylen Waddle turned into a 51-yard touchdown.

 Was it enough for Murray to overtake Tagovailoa for the Heisman Trophy?
 That's going to be interesting to see shake out.
-Ohio State quarterback Dwayne Haskins' name is still in the mix, too.
+Ohio State quarterback Dwayne Haskins' name is still in the mix, too, after such a great outing against Northwestern.

 Heisman voters are human, and college football is a what-have-you-done-for-me-lately landscape.
 How the contenders performed in Saturday's biggest showdowns will be weighed heavily.